💡 Download the complete guide to AI-generated synthetic data!

 Imagine if we in banking use synthetic data to generate realistic and comparable data from our customers, and the same thing is done by the transportation industry, the city, the insurance company, and the pharmaceutical company, and then you give all this data to someone to analyze the correlation between them.
 Because the relationship between well-being, psychological health, and financial health is so strong, I think there is a fantastic opportunity around the combination of mobility, health, and finance data.

 It's an ambitious plan, and like all grand designs, it's best to start building the elements early.
 At this point, most banks are still struggling with internal data sharing with distinct business lines acting as separate entities and being data protectionist when open data is the way forward.
 Banks and financial institutions share little intelligence, citing data privacy and legislation as their main concern.
 However, data sharing might just become an obligation very soon with the EU putting data altruism on the map in the upcoming Data Governance Act.
 While sharing personal data will remain strictly forbidden and increasingly so, anonymized data sharing will be expected of companies in the near future.
 In the U.S., healthcare insurance companies and service providers are already legally bound to share their data with other healthcare providers.
 The same requirement makes a lot of sense in banking too where so much depends on credit history and risk prediction.
 While some data is shared, intelligence is still withheld.
 Cross-border data sharing is also a major challenge in banking.
 Subsidiaries either operate in a completely siloed way or share data illegally.
-According to Axel von dem Bussche, Taylor Wessing’s partner and IT lawyer, as much as 95% of international data sharing is illegal due to strict internal policies and the destruction of the EU-US Privacy Shield by the Schrems II decision.
+According to Axel von dem Bussche, Partner at Taylor Wessing and IT lawyer, as much as 95% of international data sharing is illegal due to the destruction of the EU-US Privacy Shield by the Schrems II decision.

 Some organizations fly analysts and data scientists to the off-shore data to avoid risky and forbidden cross-border data sharing.
 It doesn't have to be this complicated.
 Synthetic data sharing is compliant with all privacy laws across the globe.
 Setting up synthetic data sandboxes and repositories can solve enterprise-wide data sharing across borders since synthetic data does not qualify as personal data.
-As a result, it is out of scope for GDPR and the infamous Schrems II. ruling, which effectively prohibited all sharing of personal data outside the EU.
+As a result, it is out of scope of GDPR and the infamous Schrems II. ruling, which effectively prohibited all sharing of personal data outside the EU.

 Third-party data sharing within the same legislative domain is also problematic.
 Banks buy many third-party AI solutions from vendors without adequately testing the solutions on their own data.
 The data used in procurement processes is hard to get, causing costly delays and heavily masked to prevent sensitive data leaks through third parties.
 The result is often bad business decisions and out-of-the-box AI solutions that fail to deliver the expected performance.
 Synthetic data sandboxes are great tools for speeding up and optimizing POC processes, saving 80% of the cost.